HOA Policy: 7 Easy Steps for Enforcing HOA Rules and Regulations

 High-rise policy example: All unit owners must only utilize the approved sound-proof flooring options when installing new flooring in their residence.
 Additionally, the work must be done by a licensed and insured contractor and approved by the association’s maintenance committee.
 If residents install unapproved flooring, they will be required to replace the flooring within 30 days or be subject to fines.

-Remember, not all rules and enforcement policies should be viewed as negative.
-They may help create a more unified community in the long run.
+Remember, rules and enforcement policies should not immediately be seen as something negative.
+In fact, they can actually contribute to fostering a stronger and more cohesive community over time.
 Kevin Pennington, vice president of community management at FirstService Residential, said, “Not all HOA rules are limiting in nature; some are liberating, such as a new rule which allows certain activities (with limitations) that were not previously allowed, such as allowing off-leash pets in a designated area or dog park.”

-If you are a current resident in your association, you are subject to the same rules and policies.
-While it may be tempting to give yourself or a fellow board member leeway, residents are looking to you and your board to set an example (and may respect you more for personally following through).
+As a resident of your association, it's important to note that the same rules and policies apply to everyone.
+Although it may be tempting to give yourself or a fellow board member some leniency, it's crucial to remember that residents are looking up to you and your board.
+Setting a positive example by personally adhering to the rules can garner more respect from the community.
 Michael Nagle, board president for The Mark high-rise association, said, “We lead by example more than anything else.
 People are watching.
 If you have a board that isn’t leading by example, they can’t help themselves.”
 Essentially, the board will hinder any progress made by the association, because residents may see them as potentially biased.

 If you revise or remove any existing policies, make sure you clearly communicate the change and the reasoning behind it.
 As mentioned, transparency and consistency are key when it comes to policies.